-Professional Builder’s House Review design team presents four green homes geared for today’s buyer markets.
+Professional Builder’s House Review design team presents four green homes geared for today’s buyer markets

 The amount of information available on green building is virtually limitless.
 Perhaps the most basic definition of a “green” or “sustainable” home is one that can withstand the test of time.
 This requires that the home not only be soundly constructed, but also efficient enough to operate into the future.
-And most importantly, future generations must continue to appreciate it, because no matter how efficient and practical a home might be, if people don’t consider it pleasing and valuable, it simply will not survive.
+And most importantly, future generations must continue to appreciate it, because no matter how efficient and practical a home may be, if people don’t consider it pleasing and valuable, it simply will not survive.

 There’s no doubt that the concept of constructing homes that utilize renewable resources, minimize waste, and take advantage of the latest energy-conserving equipment makes perfect sense.
 But the questions remain: Are our clients seriously interested in such amenities?
 If so, are they willing to pay extra for them?